yyongg/Monopoly-Agent/README.md

-engine/            The game-as-an-RL-environment (the core) game.py          Pure Monopoly rules engine rl_env.py        Gymnasium env: decision-point stepping + action decode observation.py   ObsEncoder — single source of truth (obs, masks, valuations,
+engine/            The game-as-an-RL-environment (the core) game.py          Pure Monopoly rules engine rl_env.py        Gymnasium env: decision-point stepping + action decode observation.py   ObsEncoder — single source of truth (obs, masks, tile
+                   valuations, and the one accept rule) valuation.py     SetValuer — what a monopoly, and a share of one, is worth (per-set strength, completion curve, game stage) trade.py         The trade heuristic: packages, bargaining, settlement.
-                   and the one trade builder / accept rule) rewards.py       Reward shaping (net-worth advantage + terminal + solvency) config.py        RewardConfig — every tunable coefficient in one dataclass, plus the model metadata sidecar constants.py     Phase ids and the flat action-space layout (211 actions)
+                   Trading is NOT a policy decision — see the README section rewards.py       Reward shaping (net-worth advantage + terminal + solvency) config.py        RewardConfig — every tunable coefficient in one dataclass, plus the model metadata sidecar constants.py     Phase ids and the flat action-space layout (125 actions)

 models/            Plain game objects: Board, Tile, Card, Deck, Player data/              Static board + card-deck definitions, and board_visits.json